• Home

 The Celebration of the Lord’s Passion is the second part of the Easter Triduum.
 Although involving three services on three days, (The Mass of the Lord’s Supper on Holy Thursday, The Celebration of the Lord’s Passion on Good Friday, and the Easter Vigil on Holy Saturday) the Triduum is considered a single celebration and is the summit of the Liturgical Year.
 These liturgies are both beautiful and powerful.
 As each is only offered once in each community, they are a tremendous opportunity for the whole community of the faithful to gather and worship together in a heightened way.
 Special attention has gone into the planning and preparing for these liturgies often making them very moving experiences for those who attend.
 On Good Friday the Church marks the death of the Lord.
 She remembers that He suffered the great humiliation and extreme pain of crucifixion for the sake of humankind and that it is His Cross that makes salvation possible.

-• EASTER VIGIL • Saturday, April 16, 2022 • 8:30 pm • St. Margaret of Scotland
+• EASTER VIGIL • Saturday, April 19, 2025 • 8:30 pm • St. Margaret Church

 REFLECTION